Manchick0/Cheerful/README.md

 Cheerful is a **resource-pack** that introduces multiple emojis into the game by changing what's already there.

 Unicode has **thousands** of emojis.
 It's physically impossible to support all of them, but luckily - it's not even needed.
 See, the **majority** of existing
 Unicode emojis are combinations of ones.
-They what is called a **Zero-Width-Joiner** to fuse two characters together into a completely new one.
+They use what is called a **Zero-Width-Joiner** to fuse two characters together into a completely new one.
 Minecraft, with its limited emoji support, **cannot handle** any emojis that use the ZWJ.

 Therefore, only around a **1000 emojis** are actually **implementable** in the first place.